 Low risk sealed containers

-Additional fracture assessment need not be performed on sealed containers meeting the following criteria
+Sealed containers meeting the following criteria may be used:

 The container is not part of a system with a pressure source and is individually sealed.

-Leakage of the contained gas does not result in a catastrophic hazard and the pressure shell is verified leak before burst (LBB).
+Leakage of the contained gas does not result in a catastrophic hazard and the pressure shell is verified leak before burst (LBB) at MDP.

-The container or housing is made from a conventional alloy of steel, aluminium, nickel, copper or titanium.
+The part is manufactured from metal alloys used for commercially available sealed containers procured to an aerospace standard or equivalent that are not susceptible to crack extension related to SCC.

 The MDP does not exceed 0,15 MPa.

-The free volume within the container does not exceed 0,051 m3 (1,8 cubic feet) at 0,15 MPa (22 psi) or 0,076 m3 (2,7 cubic feet) at 0,10 MPa (15 psi), or any pressure-volume combination not exceeding a stored energy potential of 19310 joules (14240 foot-pounds).
+The stored energy potential does not exceed 19310 joules (14240 foot-pounds).

+The container does not have an impervious barrier or coating that inhibits leakage on either the interior or exterior surfaces.

+The container is subject to the following:

+Inspected for leaks before repressurization.

+Re–flight containers are inspected for leaks before being re-flown.

-For sealed containers with a MDP higher than 0,15 MPa (22 psi), but less than 0,69 MPa (15 psi), and a potential energy not exceeding 19310 joules (14240 foot-pounds) meeting criteria 8.2.5a.1, 8.2.5a.2 and 8.2.5a.3, 8.2.5a.58.2.5a.68.2.5a.7 additional fracture assessment need not be performed if the following apply:
+For sealed containers with a MDP higher than 0,15 MPa (22 psi), but less than 0,30 MPa (44 psi), meeting criteria 8.2.5a.1, 8.2.5a.2, 8.2.5a.3, 8.2.5a.5, 8.2.5a.6 and 8.2.5a.7, additional fracture assessment need not be performed if the following apply:

 the minimum factor of safety is 2,5 × MDP (verified by stress analysis or test), or